Stock Market Prediction via Deep Learning Techniques: A Survey: Stock market prediction in machine learning

+The use of DDPG in the financial market has been widely studied by researchers due to its ability to combine the strengths of policy gradient and Q-learning in continuous action spaces.
+Xiong et al. \cite{xiong2018practical} applied DDPG algorithms to a custom environment consisting of 30 Dow Jones Industrial Average component stocks in order to develop a stock strategy.
+The agent's performance was evaluated by comparing it to the Dow Jones Industrial Average index and a traditional min-variance portfolio allocation strategy.
+The results revealed that the proposed agent demonstrated exceptional profitability.

+In a similar vein, Bao and Liu \citep{bao2019multi} employed DDPG with multiple agents to tackle the Liquidation problem.
+This approach allows agents to both compete and cooperate with one another, resulting in a significant improvement over single-agent algorithms.
+Additionally, Sawhney et al. \cite{sawhney2021quantitative} introduced the PROFIT model, a deep RL-based approach that utilizes time-aware text analysis to model market information and optimize trading actions.
+This model was found to surpass competing methods in terms of profitability and risk management on the S\&P 500 and China A-shares indexes.

-An appropriate RL algorithm could be suitable for stock trading, but developing and Training a practical RL algorithm is arduous and error-prone.
-Liu et al. \cite{liu2020finrl} built a library to implement DRL algorithms in financial trading, focusing on pure model-free algorithms.
-FinRL library provided tutorials for the implementation, and the users could easily streamline their work for comparing with the baselines or other algorithms.
-In addition, FinRL included various financial environments such as NASDAQ-100, DJIA, S\&P 500, HSI, SSE 50, and CSI 300, as well as the most popular DRL algorithms (DQN, DDPG, PPO, SAC, A2C, TD3).
-Moreover, extensive backtesting metrics were also contained in FinRL for an objective and fair evaluation.
-Furthermore, the team kept extending their works to make the platform more practical, such as \citep{liu2021finrl,li2021finrl,liu2021finrlmeta}.
+RL algorithms have the potential to be used in stock trading, however, creating and training a practical RL algorithm can be challenging and prone to errors.
+To address this issue, Liu et al. developed the FinRL library \cite{liu2020finrl}, which focuses on model-free RL algorithms and simplifies the implementation process for users.
+The library includes tutorials and various financial environments such as NASDAQ-100, DJIA, S\&P 500, HSI, SSE 50, and CSI 300, as well as popular DRL algorithms like DQN, DDPG, PPO, SAC, A2C, and TD3.
+Additionally, FinRL includes backtesting metrics for fair and objective evaluation.
+The authors has continued to improve the platform with updates such as \citep{liu2021finrl,li2021finrl,liu2021finrlmeta}.